vaishalidodiya/supermall/README.md

-# Government document share - AV Document Hub
-- Upload and download the you documents whenever wherever
+# Super Mall
+- Manage the store and offer as admin
+- Get the details of stores and products as user

 ### Tech stack
 - node